 Students who successfully complete the course will have:

-basic knowledge of the UN Sustainable Development Goals (SDGs), climate change, and climate change policies
+A basic understanding of the UN Sustainable Development Goals (SDGs), climate change, and environmental policies and governance.

-an understanding of the energy challenges associated with the Paris Agreement
+Knowledge about the energy challenges associated with the Paris Agreement.

-advanced knowledge of various mitigation and adaptation strategies related to the energy system
+Knowledge about various mitigation and adaptation strategies related to the energy system.

-knowledge of different energy scenarios and the competing visions of the future energy mix
+Knowledge about different energy and climate related scenarios and competing visions of the low-carbon future.

-advanced knowledge of transition theory and the multi-level perspective in particular
+Advanced knowledge of transition and transformation theories, and the multi-level perspective.

 Students who successfully complete the course should be able to:

 Apply the theoretical approaches of transition and transformation theories on various contextual energy technologies.